hitliaomq/GenCoef/README.md

 If you use this scripts, please ref the following reference

 Mingqing Liao, Yong Liu, Fei Zhou, Nan Qu et.al.
-Strain patterns for calculating third-order elastic constants of all crystal classes from first principles, submitted to Physical Review B
+Strain patterns for calculating third-order elastic constants of all crystal classes from first principles, submitted to *physica status solidi (b) – basic solid state physics*

 In addition, when coding this script, the following reference are ref-ed.